 7. Simmer the soup for 10 minutes over low heat, until the pumpkin is very soft.

-You might find helpful
+Items you might find helpful

 How to store it